0xCozart/block/README.md

 # BLOCKCHAIN.PY

-## Using HTTP responses using basic transactions & bundled transactions (Blocks) to simulate Blockchain protocols
+## Simulates a basic P2P blockchain network using HTTP to transfer and bundle transactions

-Written in Python used cURL for HTTP requests and Flask for routing.
+Written in Python
+cURL for HTTP requests and Flask for routing
 (No permenant database will be created, so after server is quit data is lost.
 Data retention in progress)

 ### To run: <command> `python blockchain.py`